 - If laws are breached, penalties are imposed onto the corporate trustee.
 For example, if a corporate trustee fails to prepare financial accounts and statements.

 There are many advantages and disadvantages to a corporate trustee structure.
 Whatever decision you make can impact how your fund is managed and maintained.
-If you are struggling with deciding which structure suits your needs, then it is best to consult with LawPath’s experienced business lawyers.
+Overall, having an SMSF is a great way to control where your superannuation payments go.